microsoft/typechat.net/examples/SchemaHierarchy/Readme.md

 ﻿# Schema Hierarchy

-This application demonstrates how to implement hierarchical schema using a [HierarchicalJsonTranslator](HierarchicalJsonTranslator.cs).
+This application demonstrates how to implement hierarchical schema using an example [HierarchicalJsonTranslator](../../src/typechat.examplesLib/HierarchicalJsonTranslator.cs).

-The HierarchicalJsonTranslator automatically picks the best child schema for a request using embedings.
+The HierarchicalJsonTranslator uses embeddings to automatically picks the best child schema for a request using embedings.
 Sub-schemas are:
 * CoffeeShop
 * Restaurant
 * Calendar